CyrusNajmabadi/lang-design/CollectionLiterals.md

 }
 ```

 In other words, all existing extension methods drop `static` from their signature, and move their first parameter to a `for clause` placed within the method header (currently strawmanned as after the parameter list).
 This location cleanly supports clauses, being already where the type parameter constraint clauses go.
+The extension itself (E) will get emitted exactly as a static class would be that contains extension methods (allowing usage from older compilers and other languages without any updates post this mechanical translation).

+New extension members (beyond instance members) would have to have their metadata form decided on.
+Consumption from older compilers and different languages of these new members will be specified at a later point in time.

 A full example of this with a complex signature would be:

 ```c#
 static class Enumerable